-Ordinary Pay includes: the base rate of pay; any applicable over-agreement payments for ordinary hours of work; and Climatic & Isolation Allowance.
+Ordinary Pay includes: the base rate of pay and any applicable over-agreement payments for ordinary hours of work.
 It does not include, shift or weekend penalties.

-Regulations means the regulations associated with the Fair Work Act 2009 (as amended from time to time).
+Regulations means the Fair Work Regulations 2009 associated with the Fair Work Act 2009 (as amended from time to time).

-Union or Unions means HSU East; the New South Wales Nurses' Association and the Australian Nursing Federation New South Wales Branch.
+Union or Unions means the HSU New South Wales Branch; the New South Wales Nurses and Midwives' Association; and the Australian Nursing and Midwifery Federation (NSW Branch).